Mickael4424/Mickael4424/README.md

 IT Student at 42 Nice.
 I 'm currently preparing for the certificate as a Digital Technologies Architect.

-🌍 Location: Nice (France).
+🌍 Location: Nice (France)

-🛠️ Tech Stack :
+🛠️ Tech Stack : Languages : C, Python // Tools : Git, VSCode
-Languages: C, Python.

-Tools: Git, VSCode.

-💻 IT Projects :
+💻 IT Projects